Radiation therapy

 Taking care of your skin

 • Clean your skin with warm water and a mild unscented soap.
-Gently pat skin dry with a soft towel rather than rubbing it.
+Gently pat skin dry with a soft towel.

-• Ask your doctor or nurse what type of cream to use to moisturise the skin.
+• Ask your doctor or nurse what type of water-based moisturiser to use.
+Avoid perfumed or scented products.

 • Let temporary skin markings wear off by themselves.
 Don’t scrub your skin to remove them.